 If finding posts like these mentioning your competitors is something you’re interested in, here’s how to do it.

-Thirdly, when some time has passed, you’ll need to filter the results by negative sentiment to only see the complaints people have about your competitor.
+Thirdly, after some time has passed, you’ll need to filter the results by negative sentiment to see only the complaints people have about your competitor.

 Note: No sentiment analysis is perfect, so you won’t get the results that are 100% relevant.
 However, you’ll definitely get enough to work with.